Resources for Educators and Families

 Research has shown that supporting the healthy development of a child right from the start promotes significant educational, social, and financial benefits for children, as well as for their communities.

-The Office of Early Learning provides resources that will enable all parents to identify the best early programs for their children and for districts to target professional development, including Family Tip Sheets and suggested online resources.
+The Office of Early Learning provides resources that will enable all parents to identify the best early programs for their children and for districts to target professional development, including frequently asked questions, Family Tip Sheets, and suggested online resources.